You bring the African Violets home, hoping to witness their small, delicate-looking, beautiful bloom but end up with a dreary plant.

 1. Insufficient Light

 Place your African Violet towards an East or West facing window to provide it sufficient sunlight without the risk of getting it sunburnt.
-As summer approaches, set them back where it doesn’t get as much sunlight.

-Tips: Rotate your pot a quarter turn every week to help your African Violet grow an even crown.
+Pro Tip: Rotate your pot a quarter turn every week to help your African Violet grow an even crown.

 2. Over or Under Watering